Mac OS X app extension for Finder

 Also Apple has imposed restrictions on when and how extensions can run.
 Most of the time an extension will only start functioning when explicitly enabled by a user and can't use more than a small slice of the system’s CPU and memory.

 The Mac Finder extension we want to mention is called CloudMounter, which integrates with Finder on Mac to offer more power to this standard file manager.
 For example CloudMounter extension lets you display the status icons for your files in Finder, as well as the context menus for the encryption feature, Dropbox, Google Drive or Amazon S3.

 CloudMounter is much more than an extension for Finder

 It easily allows for OneDrive Finder integration and Dropbox Finder integration.
 It masterfully joins forces with Finder to let you use various online storages and servers in Finder as mounted external drives.
 You can use CloudMounter as an FTP, SFTP, WebDAV, Dropbox, OneDrive client for Mac.
 And while your cloud storages become easy to access for you in Finder app, you can make them well-protected and secure with the help of encryption feature.
-CloudMounter can encrypt your personal data in clouds and remote servers with the Advanced Encryption Standard (AES) with a 256-bit encryption.
+CloudMounter simplifies cloud data encryption with the Advanced Encryption Standard (AES) 256-bit.